tcelestino/ulauncher-linguee/README.md

 # ulauncher-linguee

-> Simple [Ulauncher](http://ulauncher.io) extensions that allows you to find to defintion words using Linguee's dictionary.
+> Simple [Ulauncher](http://ulauncher.io) extension allows you to find the defintion of words using Linguee's dictionary.

 ## Demo